ZhonghaoJiang/CoSIL/README.md

 client = openai.OpenAI(api_key="sk-xxxx", base_url="https://xxx/v1")
 ```

-Then, you should generate the reporistory structure by running the following command:
+Then, you should generate the repository structure by running the following command:
 ```shell
 python get_lite_structure.py # For SWE-Bench Lite
 python get_verified_structure.py # For SWE-Bench Verified